KunalDahal/Telegram-Hyper-Rename-Bot/README.md

 `.mp4`, `.mkv`, `.webm`, `.mov`, `.avi`, `.mpeg`, `.mpg`, `.wmv`, `.flv`, and `.3gp`.

+## Multi-DC Support Bots

+For better download performance, configure support bots across multiple Telegram Data Centers (DCs) based on where most of your files are located.

+For example, if your files are mainly coming from **DC5**, consider running more support bots connected to DC5.
+If your workload is distributed across **DC1, DC4, and DC5**, keep bots from each of those DCs so files can be handled efficiently.

+There is no fixed limit on the number of support bots.
+As a practical starting point, **5–6 support bots** is generally a good setup.
+You can increase or decrease the number based on your file distribution and workload.

+**Recommendation:** Keep support bots across the DCs you actually receive files from, and allocate more bots to the DCs handling the highest volume of files.

 ## Commands

 Commands use the numeric `COMMAND_POSTFIX` configured for the bot.
 With the